 What Champions of Inclusion have in Common

-Those achieving perfect scores in the DEI assessment had several particularly strong commonalities.
+Inclusive employers achieving perfect scores in the DEI assessment had several particularly strong commonalities.

 Not sure where to start in making your organization more inclusive of everyone?
 Equidox can help.
-Check out our Accessibility Consulting Services for more information.
+Check out our accessibility consulting services for more information.